mindaugaskasp/discord-music-bot/README.md

 Simplest discord music player bot you ever find, easy to modify and extend, does not contain overhead code and does only what you came for - play music.
 Free to fork, use and contribute.
 For any issues spotted, open a ticket and I'll look into it asap.

+For stable ver. clone `master` branch, any other branch are in development and may contain breaking changes.

 _Out of the box you get_:

 * Multiple Guild music playback support